Issued by the Australian government Bureau of Meteorology for 24 hours commencing 1100 UTC 14 October 2019

 Remainder: winds not exceeding 25 knots.
 Slight to moderate seas.
 Low to moderate swell.

-Rain areas, scattered showers and isolated thunderstorms within 240nm of fronts/trough and 300nm of lows.
-Scattered showers west of fronts south of 40s.
+Rain areas, scattered showers and isolated thunderstorms within 240nm of fronts.
+Scattered showers west of front south of 40s east of ridge.
 Visibility reducing below 2nm in precipitation.